MLS Cup 2005: Los Angeles Galaxy

-The Los Angeles Galaxy fired head coach Sigi Schmid midway during the 2004 season, only two years after leading them to their first cup title in 2002, despite the team's place at the top of the league.
+The Los Angeles Galaxy fired head coach Sigi Schmid midway through the 2004 season, only two years after leading them to their first cup title in 2002, despite the team's place at the top of the league.
 His replacement for the remaining eight matches, former national team head coach Steve Sampson, led the team into a second-place finish in the Western Conference with only two wins and seven goals scored.
 After defeating the Colorado Rapids in the Conference Semifinals, the Galaxy ended their season with a 2–0 loss to the first-place Kansas City Wizards in the Western Conference Final.

 The Galaxy rebuilt their roster ahead of the 2005 season, retaining only 12 of 28 players from the playoff run, and traded away Carlos Ruiz to FC Dallas to sign returning American forward Landon Donovan.
 Los Angeles began the season with only two losses in their first eleven matches, but national team callups and injuries led to winless streaks in July and August.
 The Galaxy also participated in the U.S. Open Cup, which it won in September against FC Dallas.
 The team finished the regular season with a 13–13–6 record, clinching the fourth seed in the Western Conference.

 In the Conference Semifinals, Los Angeles faced their in-state rivals and Supporters' Shield-winning San Jose Earthquakes, who had won in the two team's last playoff meeting 5–4 on aggregate in 2003.
 The Galaxy won the first leg 3–1 at their home, with two goals from Donovan against his former club, and drew the away leg 1–1 to advance 4–2 on aggregate.
 Donovan then scored twice in Los Angeles's 2–0 over the Colorado Rapids in the Western Conference Final, sending the Galaxy to their fifth MLS Cup appearance.